1803?-1897. Deposited in the Wall collection, Alexander Turnbull Library, New Zealand.

 Ref: A-100-001.
 Alexander Turnbull Library, Wellington, New Zealand. http://natlib.govt.nz/records/23075603

 Map showing the Halfway House on the Porirua Road, north of Johnsonville.
-This was drawn when the Porirua Road was being upgraded, hence the reference to the old part of the road.
+This near the entrance to Twigland Gardeners World today.
+It was drawn when the Porirua Road was being upgraded, hence the reference to the old part of the road (now Glenside Road).

 Date: 1846-1849 By: Fitzgerald, Thomas Henry, 1824-1888